-The aim was to measure the convexity of the lateral wall of the maxillary (Mx) sinus and identify the locational distribution of antral septa in relation with the zygomaticomaxillary buttress (ZMB), as a recommendation for another anatomical consideration and surgical modification for sinus floor elevation.
-A total of 136 patients and their 161 sinuses containing edentulous alveolar ridge were analyzed.
-The angle between the anterior and lateral walls of the Mx. sinus (LSA), and the angle between the mid-palatal line and the anterior sinus wall (ASA) was measured.
-The mean LSA and ASA were 105.9 ˚ (±9.86) and 58.4 ˚ (±6.43), respectively.
-No significant difference between the left and right sides was found (LSA, p =0.420; ASA, p =0.564).
-The prevalence of septa was 37.3%, and it was most frequently noted in the second molar region (32.8%), followed by the first molar, second premolar and retromolar region.
-The septa which were located posterior to ZMB were most frequently (49.2%), and ZMB was mostly located in the first molar region (66.4%).
-Narrow LSA may complicate surgical approach to the posterior maxilla, especially sinus elevation should be utilized in the second molar region.
-Moreover, considering the occasional presence of antral septa, membrane elevation may be complicated when a septum is encountered during the procedure.
-This result suggests that 3-dimensional examination of the convexity of Mx. sinus should be performed preoperatively to minimize surgical complications.
+The aim of this study was to measure the convexity of the lateral wall of the maxillary (Mx) sinus and identify the locational distribution of antral septa in relation to the zygomaticomaxillary buttress (ZMB), in order to suggest another anatomical consideration and surgical modification of sinus floor elevation procedures.
+This study was designed as a cross-sectional study, and a total of 134 patients and 161 sinuses containing edentulous alveolar ridges were analyzed.
+The angle between the anterior and lateral walls of the Mx sinus (lateral sinus angle [LSA]), and the angle between the midpalatal line and the anterior sinus wall (anterior sinus angle [ASA]) were measured.
+Mean LSAs and ASAs were 105.9° ± 9.86° and 58.4° ± 6.43°, respectively.
+No significant difference between left and right sides was found (LSA, P = .420; right = 105.5° ± 9.27°; left = 105.5° ± 9.27° and ASA, P = .564; right = 57.9° ± 6.80°; left = 58.8° ± 6.02°).
+The prevalence of septa was 37.3%, and it was most frequently noted in the second molar region (32.8%), followed by the first molar (20.9%), retromolar (16.4%), and second premolar regions (14.9%).
+Septa were most frequently located posterior to the ZMB (49.2%), while ZMB was mostly located in the first molar region (66.4%).
+Narrow LSAs may complicate the surgical approach to the posterior maxilla, especially when sinus elevation should be used in the second molar region.
+Considering the occasional presence of antral septa, membrane elevation may be complicated when a septum is encountered during the procedure.
+These results suggest that 3-dimensional examination of the convexity of the Mx sinus should be performed preoperatively to choose proper surgical techniques and minimize surgical complications.

-Axial Triangle of the Maxillary Sinus, and its Surgical Implication with the Position of Septa during Sinus Floor Elevation
+Axial Triangle of the Maxillary Sinus, and its Surgical Implication With the Position of Maxillary Sinus Septa During Sinus Floor Elevation: A CBCT Analysis

 - Views Icon Views